gcoop-libre/ansible-role-ssh/README.md

 Force the generation of a new certificate for the host.

+    ssh_server_user_cas:
+      ca_name:
-    ssh_server_user_ca: ''
+        passphrase: '' (Default)

-Filename of the Certificate Authority keys that will be used to sign user keys.
-You should leave it empty if you don't want to use user certificates.

-    ssh_server_user_ca_passphrase: ''
+        path: '' (Default)
+        file: ca_name (Default)

+List of User Certificate Authorities which keys should be locally created and/or configured on the OpenSSH server to authenticate users using OpenSSH Certificates.
+The key of each dictionary is the name of the Certificate Authority and it may content the following properties:

-Passphrase for the private key of the user Certificate Authority.
+`passphrase`: Passphrase for the private key of the user Certificate Authority.
+`path`: Path where the keys should be stored when created.
+`file`: Filename of the user Certificate Authority private key.
+The public key would be named as `file`.pub.

     ssh_server_user_certificate_regenerate: False